 Need help with EU ETS?

-Whether your organisation is new to the EU ETS or has moved from Phase 2, LR’s independent third-party verification can help you meet your mandatory reporting requirements.
-LR provides annual verification, new entrant reserve applications, closures and rationalisations, as well as Phase 3 gap analysis and support.
+Whether your organisation is new to the EU ETS or has moved from Phase 3, LR’s independent third-party verification can help you meet your mandatory reporting requirements.
+LR provides annual verification, BDR verification, NER verification, ALR verification, as well as gap analysis.